Ethan-Lea/yadongli-ustc.github.io/_pages/about.md

 - *2019.05* RoboCup@Home Asia-Pacific Invitational Tournament, 1st Place
 - *2019.04* RoboCup@Home China Open, 1st Place

+# ✨ Honors and Awards
+- *2021.08* Adolescents Science and Technology Innovation Prize in Henan (10 students in Henan province each year)
+- *2021.06* Outstanding graduate in Henan (Top 2%)
+- *2021.04* The Academic Star of Zhengzhou University (1 student in Zhengzhou University each year)

 # 📖 Educations
-- *2021.09 - 2022.09 (now)*, Master, Cyber Science and Technology, University of Scienece and Technology of China.
+- *2021.09 - 2022.10 (now)*, Master, Cyber Science and Technology, University of Scienece and Technology of China.
 - *2017.09 - 2021.06*, Bachelor, Computer Science, Zhengzhou University.